All About Tending the Land

 We’re passionate about being just stewards of the land first and foremost because, as human beings, we were tasked with the God given work of caring for His creation in the garden of Eden.
 A task that was not revoked after the fall.
 Additionally, the land and nature itself show us, each in their own way, a glimpse of the glory of God.
 So, it follows that we should take good and proper care of that which sustains us physically, and, in many ways, emotionally and mentally as well.

-Grab a copy of my free
+Grab a copy of our free

 Homesteading for Beginners eBook